-Diversity expressed as number of sensitive macroinvertebrate families (from the Ephemeroptera, Plecoptera and Trichoptera families) found at the site.
+Diversity expressed as the number of sensitive macroinvertebrate families found at the site.
 ND = no data.

-Following discussions between Tip of the Mitt Watershed Council and MAPS a plan was developed to monitor water quality on the Indian River, the Cheboygan River, the Pigeon River, the Little Sturgeon River and Mullett Creek.
-Watershed Council staff monitored water quality at seven locations in the tributaries of Mullett Lake two times per year in 2005 and 2006.
+Following meetings between Tip of the Mitt Watershed Council and MAPS, a plan was developed to monitor water quality on the Indian River, the Cheboygan River, the Pigeon River, the Little Sturgeon River and Mullett Creek.
+Watershed Council staff monitored water quality at seven locations in the tributaries of Mullett Lake two times per year from 2005 to 2007.
 Water samples were collected for chemical and bacteriological analyses, physical parameters were measured, and discharge data collected at each site in the spring and fall of each year.
-Sampling in the spring was considered important for gauging the impacts of contaminants carried by surface runoff during snowmelt or large storm events and fall sampling is more likely to expose contamination from septic systems, after heavy use of these systems in summer months.
-Data gathered in the field was then used to calculate pollutant loadings to determine the relative amounts of pollutants flowing into Mullett Lake from each major tributary and to develop a simple nutrient budget.
+Sampling in the spring is important for gauging impacts from contaminants accumulated on the landscape during winter months that are carried into streams by surface runoff during snowmelt or large storm events.
+Fall sampling potentially reveals impacts from accumulated pollutants during the typically dry late summer period and is also more likely to expose contamination from septic systems as many systems in Northern Michigan experience heavier seasonal use during summer months.
+Data gathered in this study were used to calculate pollutant loadings to determine the relative amounts of pollutants flowing into Mullett Lake from each major tributary, and develop a simple nutrient budget.